mtkgeek/ClickStack/README.md

 * [Official website](https://clickhouse.com/o11y) has a quick high-level overview of ClickStack on the main page.
 * [ClickHouse Cloud](https://clickhouse.cloud) ClickHouse as a service, with ClickStack included, built by the creators and maintainers.
-* [Tutorial](https://clickhouse.com/docs/use-cases/observability/clickstack/getting-started) shows how to set up and get started with ClickStack.
+* [Tutorial](https://clickhouse.com/docs/use-cases/observability/clickstack/getting-started) shows how to set up and get started with ClickStack in minutes.
 * [Documentation](https://clickhouse.com/docs/use-cases/observability/clickstack/overview) provides more in-depth information.
-* [YouTube channel](https://www.youtube.com/playlist?list=PL0Z2YDlm0b3jeR6u4AFsVC23dnjtT7iKY) has a lot of content about ClickStack in video format.
+* [YouTube channel](https://www.youtube.com/playlist?list=PL0Z2YDlm0b3jeR6u4AFsVC23dnjtT7iKY) has video content for ClickStack.
-* [Slack](https://clickhouse.com/slack) and [Telegram](https://telegram.me/clickhouse_en) allow chatting with ClickHouse and ClickStack users in real-time.
-For Slack, join the #olly-clickstack group to speak to the maintainers.
+* [Slack](https://clickhouse.com/slack) and [Telegram](https://telegram.me/clickhouse_en) allow chatting with ClickStack (and ClickHouse) users in real-time.
+In Slack, find the maintainers in the `#olly-clickstack` group.
 * [Blog](https://clickhouse.com/blog/) Clickstack-related articles are published to the Clickhouse blog, as well as announcements and reports about events.
 * [Contacts](https://clickhouse.com/company/contact) can help to get your questions answered if there are any.

 ## How To Install